 The most recent thoughts from experts on neuropathy are that most cases of neuropathy involve ischemia, which is a lack of blood supply.
 Blood flow is required for any of the organs and tissues of our body to heal.
 Whether it be the heart after a heart attack, a muscle after a muscle strain, or your skin after a cut, or scrape, the injured area needs blood supply to heal.
 Your nerves are no different.
 Blood flow brings in oxygen and nutrients necessary for healing an injured nerve and for normal everyday function.
 Because of this, much of our therapy is focused on improving blood flow to the area of nerve damage.

-We use laser therapy in our neuropathy wellness program.
+We use horizontal therapy and vitamin injections in our neuropathy wellness program.
 We have evaluated the benefits of countless therapies available for neuropathy, including laser, medications, lotions, creams, vitamins, acupuncture, and many others.
 Based on our research, our experience, and more importantly, the improvement we have seen in our patients, we believe we have assembled the absolute best wellness program available to those suffering from neuropathy.

 Want to learn more about how our neuropathy treatment service at American Physical Medicine may be able to help you overcome pain and suffering?
 Please give us a call today to schedule your free consultation!